By Martha Allman, Dean of Admissions

 Colleges choose students based on their own institutional needs.
-Will this student bring something to our campus community which we value?
-Something that we need more of?
+Will this student bring something to our campus community that we value and need in greater degrees?

-Will this student contribute to an academic or extracurricular program which is important to the college?
+Will this student contribute to an academic or extracurricular program that is important to the college?
 Will the student add energy and perhaps a different perspective to our community?

-First and foremost, colleges must select students who are academically qualified but from that point, it is about class building and adding a variety of individuals that will further the college’s mission and enrich its campus.
+First and foremost, colleges must select students who are academically qualified, but from that point, the process is about class-building and adding a variety of individuals who will further the college’s mission and enrich its campus.